Cathy Newman: Conor Burns: "Ambushed with a cake"

 On 25 January 2022, Newman interviewed Conor Burns, minister of state for Northern Ireland, on Channel 4 News about the imminent publication of Sue Gray's report into alleged parties at 10 Downing Street in violation of COVID-19 lockdowns.
-Burns attempted to defend Prime Minister Boris Johnson by insisting that one party to celebrate Johnson's birthday "was not a premeditated, organised party.
+Burns defended Prime Minister Boris Johnson by insisting that one party to celebrate Johnson's birthday "was not a premeditated, organised party.
 He was, in a sense, ambushed with a cake".
 The interview quickly went viral, inspiring thousands of social media memes, and Burns was widely mocked.
 The food writer Nigella Lawson joked on Twitter that she intended to use the phrase as the title for her next book.

-On 1 February 2022, White House press secretary Jen Psaki was asked at her daily press briefing if President Joe Biden had ever been ambushed with a cake.
-She replied: "Not that I'm aware of."
+John Smyth QC abuse investigation

+In 2017, Newman led a Channel 4 investigation into John Smyth, barrister and friend of the Archbishop of Canterbury, Justin Welby, revealing Smyth's decades of abuse of boys and young men.
+In response, the Church of England commissioned Keith Makin, a former director of social services, to conduct an official, independent review.
+Seven years later, in 2024, Newman received a leaked copy of the Makin Report and subsequently interviewed Welby for Channel 4 News.
+Reacting to pressure from senior Church leaders, Welby quit as Archbishop of Canterbury five days later.

+On 13 January 2025, Newman was awarded "Woman of the Year" by the Women in Journalism UK for her investigations into and reports on the John Smyth abuse case which spanned several years.